DavidBadura/Fixtures/README.md

 }

 ```

+You can reference to other objects with following expression `@{fixture-name}:{fixture-key}`.
+The references will resolved automatically.

 What other formats are supported you can read under [Loader](https://github.com/DavidBadura/Fixtures/blob/master/doc/loader.md).

 How the fixture manager converte the fixtures to objects can you read in the